-5.2.1 Tier 2 Capital instruments issued by fully consolidated subsidiaries in the Level 2 group held by third parties (Level 2 only)
+5.2 Tier 2 Capital instruments issued by fully consolidated subsidiaries in the Level 2 group held by third parties (Level 2 only)

-This is as defined as paragraph 38(b) of APS111 and calculated in accordance to paragraph 7 of Attachment C, APS 111 and excludes capital instruments reported under 5.1.1.
+This is as defined in paragraph 31(b) of APS 111.
+Report difference of the amounts calculated in accordance with paragraphs 7 and 6 of Attachment C, APS 111.